‘Lots of pictures’: how to 3D model a complex structure

 Getting the shot

 To model the complex structure, rich with texture and depth, Laihola relied on taking a lot of photos.

 Both terrestrial and aerial images were shot in a single day.
 Terrestrial images were shot at with a Canon EOS 6D DSLR with an EF 17-40 f4.0 lens at 17mm f8.0.
 The wide field of view of this lens captured more information in each shot, helping to ensure sufficient overlap.
 Laihola used a monopod to stabilize each shot - but adds a tripod would have been even better.

-To capture images from the air, Laihola used his DJI Phantom 4 Professional.
+To capture images from the air, Laihola flew a single double-grid flight with his DJI Phantom 4 Professional.
 With both formats, Laihola shot in RAW format to capture as much information as possible.